 Goldsmiths Centre for Contemporary Art is a free public art gallery bringing world-class exhibitions to south London.

 Our ambition is to make Lewisham a must-visit destination for anyone interested in the best contemporary art; Sarah McCrory, Director of Goldsmiths CCA

 Situated at the heart of Goldsmiths, University of London’s campus in New Cross, Goldsmiths CCA is housed in a Victorian bath house reimagined by Turner Prize-winning architectural collective Assemble.

-Goldsmiths Centre for Contemporary Art builds upon the university’s world-renowned reputation for art practice, providing an inspiring source of creativity and debate for artists, students and the public.
+The gallery builds on Goldsmiths’ world-renowned reputation for art practice, providing an inspiring source of creativity and debate for the public, students and artists and academics.

 Led by Director Sarah McCrory, Goldsmiths CCA hosts international artists, projects and residencies alongside talks, performances, films and other events related to the wider exhibition programme.
 It is open to everyone.

 Goldsmiths CCA is housed in the Grade II-listed former Laurie Grove Baths, breathing new life into a building which has played an important role locally for more than 100 years.

 After it opened in 1898 the building had a varied existence: it has been a place for local people to bathe and learn to swim, a dancehall, and a venue for gigs, wrestling and community events.